General Electric Company [GE] Price Analysis: NYSE:GE Bull Target $9.33 or Higher

-The share price of General Electric Company [NYSE: GE] inclined by $6.26, presently trading at $6.38.
-The company’s shares saw 8.14% gains compared to the lowest price in the period of the last 52 weeks, set at 5.90 recorded on 04/24/20.
-The last few days have been benevolent to the share price as GE fall by -8.48% during the last week, even though the stock is still up by 6.74 compared to -0.15 of all time high it touched on 04/23/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -17.20%, while additionally dropping -31.36% during the last 12 months.
+The share price of General Electric Company [NYSE: GE] inclined by $6.80, presently trading at $6.43.
+The company’s shares saw 9.07% gains compared to the lowest price in the period of the last 52 weeks, set at 5.90 recorded on 04/30/20.
+The last few days have been tough to the share price as GE jumped by 4.29% during the last week, even though the stock is still up by 6.92 compared to +0.20 of all time high it touched on 04/28/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -14.36%, while additionally dropping -32.67% during the last 12 months.
 General Electric Company is said to have a 12-month price target set at $9.33.
-That means that the stock has a strong potential to acquire 2.95% increase from the current trading price.
+That means that the stock has a strong potential to acquire 2.9% increase from the current trading price.

 General Electric Company [NYSE:GE]: Analyst Rating and Earnings

 Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For General Electric Company [GE], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
-On average, stock market experts give GE an Overweight rating.
-The average 12-month price forecast for this stock is $6.39, with the high estimate being $15.00, the low estimate being $5.00 and the median estimate amounting to $9.00.
-This is compared to its latest closing price of $6.26.
+For General Electric Company [GE], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 3/30/2020.
+This is compared to its latest closing price of $6.80.

 Fundamental Analysis of General Electric Company [GE]